solidi/writing/12-the-zen-of-motorcycling-and-programming.md

 **Me:** “First, of course we have T-CLOCS (tires/wheels/brakes, controls, lights/electrics, oil/fluids, chassis, and stands).
 Before we write, we read to understand if it makes sense to add to what we are reading.
 We may have to wrench through issues first.
 Once we have something we can add, and this can take some time, we can jump on safely.”

 **Me:** “But before we jump on we must wear gear.
 ATGATT (All the gear, all the time).
 In our writing, we wear gear to help protect us.
 Let’s call them tests that check our writing.
-Tests won’t protect us from everything but it places us in a mindset that we could get hurt and are taking precaution to avoid future injury.”
+Tests won’t protect us from everything but it places us in a mindset that we could get hurt and are taking precautions to avoid future injury.”

 **Me:** “From there, we are worried about visibility of that writing.
 We want high-vis on our code.
 We have others review and check it before it is added to our system.”